This article gives an overview of the basics of working with scenarios in Meisterplan.

 - While you are working with a scenario, you can graphically compare it to the plan of record or any other scenario.

 Data in the Plan of Record and in the Scenario

 - All project fields except for the start and finish date (e.g. name or custom project fields) are global.
 Changing these fields in the plan of record or any scenario will also change them everywhere else.
 The same applies to the name and project phase of milestones.

-- The Must-Have and Cut-Off line positions as well as role capacity changes are also individually for the plan of record and each scenario.
+- The Must-Have and Cut-Off line positions are also specific to the plan of record and each scenario.

 - Projects, milestones, dependencies, financial events as well as role and resource allocations may be deleted from a scenario or created in a scenario without affecting the plan of record.